Waagepetersen House

 The Waagepetersen House is a listed Neoclassical town mansion located at Store Strandstræde 18 in Copenhagen, Denmark.
 The house takes its name after royal wine merchant Christian Waagepetersen who owned it from 1811 to 1840.
-His home was a meetingplace for many of the leading figures of the Danish Golden Age.
+His home was a meeting place for many of the leading figures of the Danish Golden Age.

 History

-Early history
+Site history, 16891792

-The property (then No. 50) was in 1689 owned by the widow of distiller Jens Madsen.
-In 1756, it was as No. 112 the site of the rectory of the Lord God of Sabaoth Church (Den Herre Zebaoths Kirke).
+The property was listed in Copenhagen's first cadastre from 1689 as No. 50 in St. Ann's East Quarter, owned by distiller Jens Madsen.
+In the new cadastre of 1756, it was listed as No. 112 in St. Ann's Rast Quarter.
+It was the site of the rectory of the Lord God of Sabaoth Church (Den Herre Zebaoths Kirke).